How to Prevent Data Corruption in Windows PC

 A common reason for file opening in the Windows PC is opening files in unsupported software.
 When you force open a file with incompatible software, it can corrupt some of the file’s data.

-So, whenever you have an unknown software, create a file copy, so you don’t damage the original file content.
+So, whenever you have unknown software, create a file copy, so you don’t damage the original file content.

 Solution 2.
 Make the File Transfer Process Smooth